Vancouver Island Communities

 Zeballos

-The Island is separated from the B.C. coast by several straights, the Juan De Fuca Strait on the south end of the island, the Johnston Straight on the central island, and Queen Charlotte Strait on the north end of the Island.
+The Island is separated from the B.C. coast by several straits, the Juan De Fuca Strait on the south end of the island, the Johnston Straight on the central island, and Queen Charlotte Strait on the north end of the Island.

 The west coast of the island is a wild wetland covered by ( historically) ancient forests of huge trees.
 Some of the world’s tallest trees still grow there.
-The west coast is cut by many inlets that have mountains bordering them that start at the sea and go straight up to the sky.
-The average height of these mountains is 800 meters with some like Mount Golden Hinde, Vancouver Islands Highest mountain exceeding heights of 2200 meters.
+The West Coast is cut by many inlets that have mountains bordering them that start at the sea and go straight up to the sky.
+The average height of these mountains is 800 meters, with some, like Mount Golden Hinde, Vancouver Island’s Highest mountain, exceeding heights of 2200 meters.

-Port Renfrew, Vancouver Island Communities, Pacific Northwest
+Vancouver Island Communities, Port Renfrew, Vancouver Island Communities, Pacific Northwest

 Port Renfrew, on the west coast of Vancouver Island, photo by Bud Logan